-Effective January 1, 2017, the Massachusetts Public Records Law, G.L. c.66 and c.4, §7(26) requires a response within 10 business days (Monday through Friday, excluding legal holidays), to a request for records by providing access to or a copy of such records, or explaining any delay or denial.
-These guidelines are intended to assist members of the public seeking access to public records in the custody of the Franklin Regional Transit Authority (FRTA).
+Effective January 1, 2017, the Massachusetts Public Records Law, G.L. c.66 and c.4, §7(26), requires a response within 10 business days (Monday through Friday, excluding legal holidays), to a request for records by providing either access to (or a copy of such) records or an explanation of any delay or denial.
+These guidelines are intended to assist members of the public who are seeking access to public records that are in the custody of the Franklin Regional Transit Authority (FRTA).

 Business Hours.
 The regular business hours of the FRTA are Monday-Friday 8:00 am to 4:00 pm.

 The following Records Access Officer (“RAO”) has been designated:

 The Records Access Officer is available to answer questions and to help facilitate the making of public records requests.

 General information about the public records law and public records requests can be found in the Secretary of the Commonwealth’s “A Guide to the Massachusetts Public Records Law,” January 2017 edition found online at: www.sec.state.ma.us/pre/prepdf/guide.pdf.

 Any person may make a public records request by completing this form and returning to the FRTA:

 Although not required, it is strongly encouraged that public records requests be in writing to ensure the most efficient and accurate response.
 All written public records requests, including via email and facsimile, shall be addressed/directed to the RAO, and contain the requester’s name and contact information so that the RAO is able to provide the required response.